 Another key advantage lies in centralization.
 By consolidating all orders into a unified dashboard, merchants gain full visibility and control, making it easier to avoid delays, prevent duplicate entries, and respond to customer inquiries more effectively.
 On the customer side, features like real-time order tracking and status notifications help build trust and reduce frustration.
 Furthermore, OMS tools can offer detailed insights into product performance and sales trends, which are invaluable for forecasting demand and preventing both overstocking and stockouts.

-Features of an eCommerce Order Management System
+What are the eCommerce Order Management System features?

 An eCommerce order management system typically includes 11 core features that work together to streamline order processing, fulfillment, and inventory control: